LightForm-group/matflow-user-documentation/setup.md

 ## Installation

-It is recommended to use separate python virtual environments for each project you're working on,
+It is generally recommended to use separate python virtual environments for each project you're working on,

 and to install MatFlow into a venv for each new project you work on.

 ### CSF3